fulcrologic/fulcro/docs/status.md

 ## Devcards

-The `cards.cljc` namespace includes an `untangled-app` macro that lets you embed a full-stack Untangled app within a card.
+The `cards.cljc` namespace includes an `fulcro-app` macro that lets you embed a full-stack Fulcro app within a card.
 It works, but has a few small issues (one is that hot code reload restarts the app).
 Combine this with `ui-iframe` from elements to get the CSS and rendering fully encapsulated in a card.
 See the Bootstrap devcards in the Developer's Guide.